NextronSystems/thor-manual/scanning/using-thor.rst

    e. ``thor-macos`` on macOS
    f. ``thor-aix`` on AIX

-4. Wait until the scan has completed (this can take between 20 and 180 minutes)
+4. Wait for the scan to complete.
+Depending on the system, this can take between 20 and 180 minutes
-5. When the scan is finished, check the HTML report or JSON log in the THOR program directory
+5. When the scan has finished, review the HTML report or JSON log in the THOR program directory

 Often Used Parameters
 ---------------------